CBD side effects

 FSA

 This list is not exhaustive and there are many areas of CBD and its effects that need further study.
-There are also several other side effects such as irritability, fatigue and drowsiness that have been reported anecdotally but have not yet been reported in scientific research.
+Several other side effects such as irritability, fatigue and drowsiness have been reported anecdotally but have not yet been reported in scientific research.

 It’s also important to follow the latest guidance from the Food Standards Agency which states:

-• Do not use CBD if pregnant or breastfeeding.
+• Do not use CBD if you are pregnant or breastfeeding.

-• If taking medication, consult your Dr or pharmacist before taking CBD.
+• If taking medication, consult with your GP or pharmacist before taking CBD.

 Join us to get updates and special deals monthly: